jkeuper/jkeuper.github.io/_posts/2019-11-20-netcat-as-service.md

   * -e : The program to run upon connect.

 ## Netcat service create options
-The options provided to `sc create`:
+The options provided to "_sc create_":

   * "start= auto" : Automatically start the service on booting
   * "error= ignore" : Do not log errors to eventlog.